2012 Great Britain and Ireland floods: September

 570 homes and businesses were flooded in September according to the Environment Agency.
-The worst hit areas were Wales, Yorkshire and the North East England.
+The worst hit areas were Wales, Yorkshire and North East England.

 In Newburn, Newcastle upon Tyne a block of flats was completely undermined by floodwaters leaving the block looking precarious with the pile foundations exposed.
 Engineering surveys resulted in the likelihood that the homes were unsalvageable, leaving angry residents looking for the landowners and developers to take responsibility.
 The River Ouse in York reached a peak height of 5.02 m over normal.
 In North Yorkshire the British Army were called on to deploy sandbags in the village of Cawood to help save homes and businesses.
 A young couple who were walking their dogs along the River Clywedog near to Wrexham were caught in the flooded waters and drowned.
 Local authorities were left reeling from the floods asked the government to set up an emergency capital highways maintenance fund to help with the expected cost of bridge, road and infrastructure repairs from the flooding, as they had done during the widespread 2007 United Kingdom floods.